 Deramakot Forest Reserve is an area of mixed Dipterocarp forest located around 100 miles south west of Sandakan.
-One of the Sabah Forestry Department’s flagship projects, Deramakot is managed in accordance with sustainable forestry practises and covers an area over 55,000 hectares.
-The internationally recognised Forestry Stewardship Council (FSC) first certified Deramakot in 1997 which means that to date it is the longest certified tropical rainforest in the world.
+One of the Sabah Forestry Department’s flagship projects, Deramakot is managed in accordance with sustainable forestry practices and covers an area over 55,000 hectares.
+The internationally recognized Forestry Stewardship Council (FSC) first certified Deramakot in 1997 which means that to date it is the longest certified tropical rainforest in the world.

 The Sabah Forestry Department aims to manage the commercial forest reserves in a way that minimizes the impact on the wider rainforest ecology.
 The final aim being to produce low volume, high quality and high priced timber in a sustainable matter.